 These speakers are more than just suitable for your boat, they are IP55 rated and have been tested to ensure they are resistant to water, dirt, UV, salt and even humidity.

 In addition, the grills on these speakers are plastic and will not corrode; even when soaked; as you speed through the waves.
 This attention to detail has also been applied to the speaker cones.
 The UV protection will ensure that they remain looking like new even after being used for a long period of time.

 The speakers are designed to be rugged and tough, even in some of the harshest environments available.
 But the real beauty of this product is in the balance of sounds.
-Polk have designed the DB range as Dynamic Balance speaker which will automatically offer the correct level of bass, mid and treble according to the music you are playing.
+Polk has designed the DB range as Dynamic Balance speaker which will automatically offer the correct level of bass, mid and treble according to the music you are playing.

 The speakers are 4.76” in diameter and you will need a mounting depth of at least 2.01”.
 It is possible to mount these at an angle as the higher mount only requires a depth of 1.74”.
 Of course, the enclosure they are put into must also be marine certified; this will help to ensure your speakers last for a long time.

 The peak power of these attractive speakers is 300W and they will happily handle 100W on a continuous basis.
 You will enjoy a good range of sound as the frequency range is 55Hz – 22 kHz.

 If you are replacing a 4.76” speaker then these are a perfect choice.
 They are specifically designed to slot straight into your existing slot and you can even reuse the factory speaker grille; if you wish.
 The reasoning behind this is that it should be about the sound quality; you don’t need to display these excellent speakers to enjoy the quality and it will certainly help to avoid attracting unwanted attention.Summary Only